Antonio María Oriol Urquijo: Early public engagements and civil war (before 1940)

-Following recovery in November Oriol was seconded to the alferéz provisional course in Burgos; already as provisional lieutenant he joined the 2.
-Company, deployed to unblock encircled Villareal de Alava, in December.
+Following recovery in November Oriol was seconded to the alferéz provisional course in Burgos; already as provisional lieutenant he joined the 2nd Company, deployed to unblock encircled Villarreal de Álava, in December.
 In the first half of 1937 the unit engaged in the Biscay campaign; shuttled to the central front it took part in the battle of Brunete in July.
-In September, renamed to 8.
-Compañía del Requeté de Alava, it was deployed in Cantabria; during later combat in Asturias Oriol was already commanding the 1.
-Section.
+In September, renamed to 8th Requeté Company of Álava, it was deployed in Cantabria; during later combat in Asturias Oriol was already commanding the 1st Section.
 Following the Northern campaign the company took part in victory parade in Vitoria, to be shuttled to Teruel by the end of 1937.
 Oriol was wounded for the second time near Mata de los Olmos in March 1938; treated in the hospital, he re-joined his unit in June at the Castellón front.
 He commanded the section during heavy fightings in Sierra de Pandols during the Battle of Ebro; the campaign earned him an individual Military Medal.
 In December 1938 the company was deployed in Huesca, to take part in the Catalonia offensive in early 1939.
 In March promoted to capitán de infantería, Oriol finished the war commanding his unit near Cartagena.